Graylog2/documentation/pages/streams.rst

 ********************************

 An important step during the processing of a message is the stream classification.
 Every message is matched against the user-configured stream rules.
-If every rule of a stream matches, the message is added to this stream.
+The message is added to the stream if all or any rules of a stream matches, depending on what the user chose.
 Applying stream rules is done during the indexing of a message only, so the amount of time spent for the classification of a message is crucial for the overall performance and message throughput the system can handle.

 There are certain scenarios when a stream rule takes very long to match.
 When this happens for a number of messages, message processing can stall, messages waiting for processing accumulate in memory and the whole system could become non-responsive.
 Messages are lost and